 He also mentioned; "We never linked it with any authenticity

-Pritha Di’s version is also in the similar lines.
+Pritha Di's version is also in similar lines.

 Debjani's two cents on Dak Bungalow Chicken Curry aka Chicken Dak Bungalow!

 Let me start with the definition of Dak Bungalow.
-These are nothing but Government-owned rest houses located in the remote areas.
+These are nothing but Government-owned rest houses located in remote areas.
 Dak means Post.
 These houses were initially developed to make the process of postal service easy and to give lodging and food to the officials traveling for work.
-The houses were having basic ration to cater the need of the food and a few personnel such as a gatekeeper and a Khansama (cook).
+The houses were having basic rations to cater to the need for food and a few personnel such as a gatekeeper and a Khansama (cook).
 They used to cook with the limited resources available and also at times with no prior intimation about the guest coming.

 Hence, no marination; no fancy spices; use of locally available ingredients and to come up with a wholesome dish.
 This is how Dak Bungalow Chicken came into existence.

-Keeping in mind the informations I ended on cooking the Dak Bungalow Chicken.
+Keeping in mind the information's I ended up cooking the Dak Bungalow Chicken.
 I did not use a paste of onion; instead, I used roughly chopped onion.
-I though have used a paste of Ginger and Garlic along with a few basic spices.
+I thought have used a paste of Ginger and Garlic along with a few basic spices.
 Also, I have used Cumin, Coriander, and Garam Masala.